Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 George Bush has been the only constant when it comes to Iraq and the war on terror.

-Barry's party, including Barry, have done their best to sabotage it and secure defeat, and now gets to run around over there and claim the credit for this and get the credit for having all the brilliant ideas.
+And now he gets to run around over there and claim the credit for this and get the credit for having all these brilliant ideas.

-Back to the audio sound bites now from Obama's press conference, and I'm on Jordan today.
+Back to the audio soundbites now from Obama's press conference, and I'm on Jordan today.

-I want to replay this one.
+And I want to replay this one.

-With respect to the search, you know, we don't know what would have happened if the plan that I had put forward in January 2007 to put more pressure on the Iraqis to arrive at a political reconciliation to begin a phase withdrawal, what would have happened had we pursued that strategy?
+With respect to the search, we don't know what would have happened if the plan that I had put forward in January 2007 to put more pressure on the Iraqis to arrive at a political reconciliation, to begin a phase withdrawal.

-Everywhere we went, one of the biggest concerns right now is the fact that you've got scores of unemployed Iraqi men and women who are not getting The kind of opportunity that I think is going to be important.
+Everywhere we went, one of the biggest concerns right now is the fact that you've got scores of unemployed Iraqi men and women who are not getting the kind of opportunity that I think is going to be important.

 Because to listen to you people over the course of many years, we should never have gone in there.